kendogprior/Friends_of_East_Cowes/content/Projects/Kingstone/index.md

 {{< header3 heading = "Kingstone Cemetery Database" >}}

-If you are visiting this page for the first time, please read the information on this page before using the links to the database and burial location maps.
+If you are visiting this page for the first time, please read the information on this page before using the links to the database and burial location maps shown below.

 {{< burials_menu >}}
 {{< h_rule >}}